confidential-containers/.github/CONTRIBUTING.md

 to your question.
 If you aren't sure which repository is most relevant, you can open an issue on this repository.
+(If you see "forked from" under the repo name, that's a third party compoenent and you should go to their upstream, rather than filing an issuing on our fork.)

 If you're creating an issue that you plan to resolve, consider noting this in a comment so other developers know that someone is working on the problem.